alaypatel03/SCT_CS_4/README.md

 ⭐ Key Features
 Records every key pressed on the keyboard, including special keys for clarity.
-Logs keystrokes to a text file (keystrokes.txt) for easy reading.
+Logs keystrokes to a text file (keylogger_ap.txt) for easy reading.
 Simple, easy-to-understand code with lots of comments for learning.

 📚 How Does It Work?